 This should feel like a journal.
 There are space to draw, to draft, to reflect, to check items off your to-do list, and to keep track of your amazing progress!

 The main idea: We created this packet to help illustrate the ways in which the TED-Ed Student Talks program aligns with national and international educational standards used by many schools in our global community!

 Supporting details: If you are an educator using these materials in your classroom, you can easily track the standards covered by each step in the process.
 This document also clearly outlines the skills students will develop as they complete the program.

 We’ve included Common Core standards, Cambridge Global Perspectives Program standards, ISTE standards for Students, and International Baccalaureate Learner Profile Standards.

 If you aren’t registered with us yet, submit your registration here to access our Resource Library and download the free materials.
 You have a few options for how to use these materials:

 In a classroom: as a group of students in a class, led by a teacher.

-In a Club: as a group of students in an after-school setting, led by a student or adult.
+In a Club: as a group of students in an after-school setting, led by an adult educator.

-As part of another youth/education program: as an addition to an existing program—for individuals or groups of students who are part of programs run by our collaborative partners.
+As part of another youth/education program: as an addition to an existing program—for groups of students who are part of programs run by our collaborative partners.